ake-persson/peekaboo/README.md

 # Peekaboo

-Micro-service for exposing system info
+Micro-service for exposing system and hardware info

 ## Usage